How to become a Korean Translator?

 3. You’ll gain valuable new skills

-There are many things as a translator you will learn along the way.
+There are many things that a translator will learn along the way.

 You will gain technical details and manage various apps and software for your work.
-Being technically savvy about digital products itself has many perks.
+Being technically savvy about digital products has many perks.

 Disadvantages of a translator